treacher/payslip_generator/README.md

 - Majority of tax calculations are performed using some form of bracket system.
   This assumption is based on information collected from the UK, Germany, Australia and New Zealand tax system.
+- Pay periods aren't taken into consideration when it comes to calculating the monthly pay, so this solution doesn't cater for partial months only for full months.